Interview conducted by Gianluca Michieletto

 Euroculturer Magazine: How would you describe Euroculture to future students?
 And what does it represent to you?

-EM: What is the best thing about the programme?
+EM: What do you think is the best thing about the programme?

-EM: Could you please tell us about your thesis?
-What was your main objective and what topic did you investigate?
+EM: Can you tell us more about your thesis?
+What was your main objective and what were you investigating on?